tim-slavin/merrill-codetest-solution/README.md

   ````

 ## Start local server
 - After all dependent modules have been installed, ensure you are still in the same directory.
-Run the following to start the Hapi.js server which has been bundled in the cloned image
+Run the following to start the Hapi.js server(in dev mode) which has been bundled in the cloned image

 ````
 $ npm start